Paragliding (PG) equipment – typical setup

 The wing

 What class of wing should a pilot fly?
-It depends on what kind of air we wish to fly in and whether flying cross-country is important.
+It depends on what kind of air he wishes to fly in and whether flying cross-country is important.
 Pilots who only fly on the coasts or ridge soar early or late in the day will rarely experience turbulent air.
-In such conditions, glider class is not that important.
+In such conditions, glider class is not important.
 On the other hand, pilots who fly midday during the hot times of the year may experience very turbulent air and must have the skills to react to unexpected events, especially if they are flying a more advanced glider.

 The harness